andybalholm/redwood/starlark.md

 - `privatesuffix`: returns one more label than the public suffix

+- `NoErrors`: wraps a function so that errors won’t crash the script.
+  When the wrapped function has an error, the wrapper just returns `None`.

 ### Caches

 Redwood provides a `Cache` type that scripts can use to temporarily store the results of